Beginner’s guide to building your first email list

-Here’s the deal: if you’re running an online business, no matter what you’re selling, you need a way to stay in touch with your prospects and customers.
+Here’s the deal: if you’re running an online business, blog or any other kind of website, no matter what you do, you need a way to stay in touch with your visitors.

 And since almost everyone has an email address, building an email list is one of the cheapest, most cost-effective ways to do that.